This blog may contain affiliate links. Read our disclosure policy for more info.

 An experienced designer will guide you as you create a bespoke piece of jewelry using Colombian emeralds.
 You’ll have the chance to try out different setting techniques and design your ring exactly the way you want it.

-The workshop costs $110 USD per person and includes a small emerald and a silver ring.
-You can also upgrade to a larger stone or a gold ring for an additional fee, which you can arrange directly with the workshop.
+The workshop includes a small emerald and a silver ring, and you can also upgrade to a larger stone or a gold ring for an additional fee, which you can arrange directly with the workshop.

-Don’t miss out – book this tour with over 200 5-star reviews here!
+Don’t miss out—book this tour with over 350 5-star reviews here!

 8. Visit a coffee farm

-Colombia is known for its coffee and the capital city is the perfect place to learn all about it!
-Well, you actually have to leave the city to get the full effect.
-That’s why we booked this full-day tour to a coffee farm!
+Colombia is famous for its coffee, and Bogotá is the perfect place to learn how this iconic crop is grown—though to get the real experience, you need to head into the countryside.
+That’s why we booked this full-day private tour to Hacienda Coloma, a traditional coffee farm in Fusagasugá.

 Reserve this tour here with flexible payment and cancellation options.